ORGANIC MUNICIPAL WASTE RECYCLING RATE

 Comments

-A comparison of the overall separate collection rate (65.2% in 2022) and the recycling rate (49.2%) for municipal waste highlights a significant gap between waste collection and material recovery.
-This suggests the need to focus on the quality of waste collection.
-For organic waste in particular, high collection quality is crucial to ensure the production of compost that meets regulatory requirements and can be marketed as a product.
-Furthermore, organic waste sent for recycling represents the most significant fraction of total recycled municipal waste, accounting for 41% (Table 1).
+A comparison between the overall separate collection rate (66.6% in 2023) and the recycling rate (50.8%) of municipal waste reveals a significant gap between collection and actual material recovery.
+This discrepancy highlights the need to focus on the quality of separate collection—particularly for organic waste—which plays a critical role in ensuring the production of a compliant soil improver (compost) that meets regulatory standards and is therefore marketable as a product (Table 1).
+Moreover, organic waste sent for recycling represents the most influential waste stream in determining the overall recycling rate for municipal waste, accounting for 41% of the total recycled fraction.

 Data